Managing absence – 5 simple tips

-Managing absence is difficult, employees taking time away from work, while often inconvenient and costly, is an unavoidable part of running a company.
 However, while employee absence can’t be avoided – it can be managed and have less of an impact on your business.
 With that goal in mind, here are 5 tips for better absence management:

-Consider every type of absence
+Consider every type of sickness absence

 There are different kinds of absence, with each presenting its own set of challenges.
 This includes annual leave, short and long-term sickness absence, stress leave, maternity and paternity leave, and life absences – such as bereavement leave.
+Absence management policies should clearly define types of leave, establish consistent reporting procedures, and outline the support employers will provide to employees throughout the process.

 To start, identify the types of absence your business has encountered most and is likely to face in the future, then create a management strategy for each.
 This should include how the absence leaves your company vulnerable, what you can do to prevent and/or deal with it when it arises, and, crucially, how to best support the affected employee.
+It is important to have a process for dealing with frequent absence, which may involve meetings held with employees to discuss attendance patterns and agree on next steps to address any issues.
+In such cases, it may be necessary to conduct formal meetings to address underlying issues and agree on a plan of action.

 Encourage staff to take time off